oracle-livelabs/database-maa/zdm-physical-offline/migrate-db/migrate-db.md

    Below is sample response file which you can use for ZDM Physical Offline Migration.

-   Please note that this response file uses Oracle Object Storage to keep the Source Database Backup and the Target Database is Oracle Base Database(specified as VMDB).
+   Please note that this response file uses Oracle Object Storage to keep the source database backup and the target database is Oracle Base Database(specified as VMDB).

    ```console
    TGT_DB_UNIQUE_NAME=ORCL_T